StevenClontz/escape-pod-puzzlehunt-2016/pages/about.md

 [Steven Clontz](http://clontz.org) in partnership with [Escape Pod](http://www.escapepodgame.com/).
 A puzzlehunt is a live adventure game taking place across a city or other area: think The Da Vinci Code crossed with puzzle video games like Myst.
-During the hunt, players had to race from location to location to gather the clues necessary for solving the five [puzzles](/escape-pod-puzzlehunt-2016.pdf) before their opposing teams, but we've added the needed information to each Mission Update so you can enjoy these puzzles from the comfort of your home.
-To play at home, download and print the [game book](/escape-pod-puzzlehunt-2016.pdf) and read each Mission Update from the [Von Braun's Puzzlehunt homepage](/).
-Can you name the identity of the three Soviet spies?

 The story behind this hunt was inspired by
 [Von Braun's Office](http://escapepodgame.com/von-braun.html), Escape Pod's